sidewayss/rAF/README.md

 It is a solo open source project about to be released in its first public version 1.0.
 Hopefully others will contribute in the future.

 # Getting started
-If you want to skip the formalities and jump right in, the best place to start are the <a href="apps/">3 Apps</a> (web pages) that test & demonstrate the library and generate starting-point JavaScript code for the configured animation.
-I am hosting them on my personal site.
-GitHub Pages will be up when I learn how to fully disable Jekyll...
+If you want to skip the formalities and jump right in, the best place to start are the <a href="https://sidewayss.github.io/rAF/apps/">3 Apps</a> (on GitHub Pages) that test & demonstrate the library and generate starting-point JavaScript code for the configured animation.
+I am also hosting them on my <a href="https://sidewayss.com/raf/apps/">homepage</a>.

 There are also animation examples in these collections on CodePen:

 <i>...coming soon along with v1.0</i>

-<a href="docs/raf-by-class.html">Properties and Methods by Class</a> catalogs classes and constants you might want to use.
+<a href="https://sidewayss.github.io/rAF/docs/raf-by-class.html">Properties and Methods by Class</a> catalogs classes and constants you might want to use.
 The current state of documentation is like a sparse array.
 Hopefully the examples, apps, and app instructions will help to fill in the gaps.

 # Setup
 **rAF** is modular.
 There are currently no packages or minified file.
 Should be coming your way soon after v1.0.
 For most users `raf.js` provides all the exports you need.
 Here is a typical import statement: